I am a chief research scientist at NEC Laboratories Europe and part of the Systems and Machine Learning (SysML) research group.

 From 2012-2015 I was a postdoctoral research associate at the Allen School of Computer Science, University of Washington, working primarily with Pedro Domingos.
 I was also a member of the Data and Web Science Research Group at the

 University of Mannheim.

-My research interests include representation learning for graph-structured data, unsupervised and semi-supervised learning,
+My research interests include representation learning for graph-structured data, geometric deep learning,

 probabilistic graphical models, and statistical relational learning.
 My group's methods are concerned with learning, inducing, and leveraging relational structure with applications in vision, natural language processing, and the (bio-)medical domain.